 Sleep Health Equity: The NSF believes that everyone should have the same opportunity to get the sleep they need to thrive.
-Understanding the sources of racial/ethnic sleep health disparities and promoting actionable solutions to eliminate them and achieve sleep heath equity is critical to the NSF’s mission.
+Understanding the sources of racial/ethnic sleep health disparities and promoting actionable solutions to eliminate them and achieve sleep health equity is critical to the NSF’s mission.

 Read the Position Statement: Sleep Health Equity

 School Start Times: Many adolescents today are sleep deprived.
 As part of NSF’s Bright Schools® campaign, NSF has a long history of championing awareness and education on the importance of sleep health and supports the legislature’s ongoing efforts to make adolescent sleep health a priority.

 Permanent Standard Time: NSF advocates for the adoption of permanent Standard Time.
 Evidence supports permanent Standard Time because of its alignment with our circadian biology and relevance to sleep health and safety.